edamla/mediterraneanagency/_books/2021-09-01-the-ten-companions-who-were-promised-paradise.md

 # For adding excerpt add <!--more--> and break the line
 ---
-A Companion is someone who sees the Beloved of Allah once, or is seen for a moment by Rasulal- lah with his heart filled with the light of faith.
+A Companion is someone who sees the Beloved of Allah once, or is seen for a moment by Rasulallah with his heart filled with the light of faith.
 The Messenger of Allah himself said, “My Companions are like stars; whichever you follow, you will find the right way!”